animefn/ksplitter/README.md

 ## motivation
 1. it saves a few minutes if you're lazy
 2. You don't need to know the splitting rules.
-I see people splitting "tsuki" for example to t.su.ki which is wrong since tsu should be 1 syllable.
+For example, I see people splitting "tsuki" to t.su.ki or "shinjiru" to shin.ji.ru which is wrong since tsu/n should be 1 syllable (correct form: tsu.ki shi.n.ji.ru).
 There are some other mistakes I see in  Karaoke too, so this tool should help eliminate those mistakes.

 ## Run online without installation
 If you don't want to download the tool just use our web version available here: (to be added)